Competency Consultation Group

 James W. Caron, Ed.D.

 The Competency Consultation Group is pleased to announce an expanded service for families whose son or daughter is turning 18 (or older than 18) and may require a guardian to assist with decision making.
 Our team provides private, professional and personal attention in assessing whether your family member needs to have a guardian.
 We provide an evaluation by a psychologist and social worker, review of records, and preparation of reports required to apply for guardianship.
-The team can conduct the evaluation at the student’s home or school, and reports are generally delivered within 3-5 business days.
+The team can conduct the evaluation at the student’s home or school, and reports are generally delivered within 5-7 business days.
+(Note: During the pandemic, we are conducting evaluations via Zoom.

 What we provide: